-Are you in your final year of an approved program of study to become a pharmacist?
-Apply now for provisional registration.
+Are you in your final year of an approved program of study and excited about starting supervised work as a pharmacist?

 Before you can start practising under supervision, or using the protected title, ‘pharmacist’, you must be registered with the Pharmacy Board of Australia (the Board).